mespino4/Triller/README.md

 ## Architecture

-This section describes the architecture and design patterns used in the Triller application.

 ### Repository and Unit of Work Patterns
 Triller utilizes the Repository and Unit of Work Patterns to organize and manage data access logic.